 Working in Agile development cycles helps your team improve processes, increase productivity, and add product value while releasing updates and new features that your customers need as quickly as possible.

 To reach your goals and release quality products at a fast pace, you need to know how much work your team can complete in a sprint.
-This helps you to estimate how much work has to be done before the project is completed.
+This helps you to estimate how much time you need before the project is completed.
 Knowing this type of information makes it easier to get the right people assigned to the right tasks and ensure that you have the resources the team needs to get the job done.

 Let's review how you can determine your team’s sprint velocity and how to use it to accurately estimate the amount of work that your team can complete in each sprint.

 What is sprint velocity?

 By looking at the amount of work your team completed in previous sprints, you should be able to estimate how much work they can do in future sprints.
 In Agile development, this estimate is known as sprint velocity.

 With this knowledge in-hand, you can plan projects and predict how much work can be completed in the next sprint.
 You should also have a better idea of the resources you will need and the effort it will take to complete the project.
 In addition, your sprint velocity estimate gives senior management and other stakeholders a better idea of when to expect delivery of the product.